Requirements at a glance

 Permission inheritance ensures that access to protected health information is limited to the period when a ticket is open, adds Irene Tollinger, Collective Health’s Director of Program Management.

-What Adaptavist implemented is the ability to automatically give permission until the engineering ticket closes and then revoke the access, so it’s dynamic which saves time and we’re cleaning data as we go so it’s both efficient and secure.
+"We were trying to do it not just in a basic way which you can do with adding watchers, or having manually set permissions.
+We wanted to make it really efficient both for the operational teams and the engineers.
+What Adaptavist implemented is the ability to automatically give permission until the engineering ticket closes and then revoke the access, so it’s dynamic which saves time and we’re cleaning data as we go so it’s both efficient and secure."

 Finally, in the health benefits sector, a member query can take many weeks or months to be resolved, and in the process accumulates around 50 to 60 comments.
 Collective Health wanted to ensure that a member query would never get lost in the system and they would never unintentionally drop the ball.